 Who is at risk for developing OCD?

 OCD often begins in adolescence or early adulthood, although it can start in childhood.
-It affects both men and women.
+It affects everybody.
 First-degree relatives of people with OCD are more likely to develop OCD.

 What does OCD look like?